-Class of: capitalize references to Bates graduation classes: He is a member of the Class of ’72 or He is a member of the Class of 1972.
+Class of: Capitalize references to Bates graduation classes: He is a member of the Class of ’72 or He is a member of the Class of 1972.
+See class years below.

-emeritus/emerita: The words is used directly after the person’s rank: Professor Emeritus of History James S. Leamon ’55, or Ann B. Scott, professor emerita of music (note the rule of lowercasing a title after name).
-Generally, members of the faculty with 15 years of service to the College are eligible to be considered for emeritus status on retirement.
-Emeritus rank of a teaching faculty is always raised to full professor.
+emeritus/emerita: The word is used directly after the person’s rank: Professor Emeritus of History James S. Leamon ’55, or Ann B. Scott, professor emerita of music (note the rule of lowercasing a title after name).
+Generally, members of the faculty with 15 years of service to the college are eligible to be considered for emeriti status on retirement.
+Emeriti rank of a teaching faculty is always raised to full professor.
 For example, an associate professor of physical education becomes professor emerita (woman) or emeritus (man) of physical education.
 Exception: lecturers remain lecturers when granted emeriti status: Marcy Plavin is a lecturer emerita in dance (note “in” not “of”).

 first-year: Hyphenate first-year when referring to both an individual member of the youngest Bates class — He’s a first-year without a care in the world — and the whole class of first-year students.